Ask. Learn. Improve

 RAG: Uses query context to provide equipment-specific answers

-Limitation 4: Implicit Questions
+Limitation 4: implicit questions

 Query: "What changed in the cooling protocol?"